Privacy: Securing Computers

 By default, both Mac and Windows will create an administrator account when you sign up.
 After signing up, create a second non-admin account and use that as your main account.
 This makes it harder for programs to be installed without your knowledge and reduces the risk of malware and viruses getting installed.

 Third-party antivirus software has become unnecessary.
 Using a good ad blocker and good online habits is generally enough to keep any generic malware off your device.
 Both Windows and Mac both come with built-in malware protection that I encourage you to make use of.
-On Windows it's called Defender.
+On Windows it's called Defender (aka windows defender.
 Macs come with XProtect.
 Viruses on Linux are relatively rare for a variety of reasons, but if you desire more protection there as well Clam AV is considered the most desirable.

 Even with all the plugins, tweaks, and changes we've made to the operating system and the browser, sometimes tracking and other unnecessary files still get through.
 Cleaning out these files will not only protect your privacy and security, but improve your computer's performance.
 I recommend using BleachBit for this.
 This is a powerful program that securely deletes your unused files, removes errors from the registry, and fixes broken shortcuts among other things.